 Make sure you hire a licensed solar installer.
 This helps ensure that the work is done correctly using current best installation practices.
 Licensing requirements mean that your New Jersey solar installation team may have a variety of different professionals, including .
 The master-level professionals on the team will also handle permit work for the job.

-Check the Better Business Bureau (BBB), Google Reviews, TrustPilot, and other review sites to see what past customers are saying about local solar providers.
-Detailed reviews on these platforms can help you evaluate a provider's trustworthiness and customer service.
-Avoid providers with few or mainly poor reviews.
+Check the Better Business Bureau (BBB), Google Reviews, TrustPilot, and other review sites to see what past customers are saying about local solar companies.
+Detailed reviews can help you evaluate a provider's trustworthiness and customer service.
+Avoid companies with few or mainly poor reviews.

-High-quality solar installations should have robust workmanship and performance guarantees.
-The workmanship guarantee covers any installation issues like cracks in the panels, poor alignment, or poor wiring.
-The output guarantee ensures an energy generation baseline.
-Strong guarantees reflect a solar provider's confidence in its installations.
+Top-notch solar installations should include strong workmanship and performance warranties.
+A workmanship guarantee covers installation defects, such as cracks in the panels, poor wiring, or poor alignment.
+A performance guarantee ensures a minimum energy output.
+Comprehensive warranties show that a solar company believes in its work.

 Switching to solar power can help lower your energy expenses.
-Be sure to consider these aspects when determining the cost and value of solar panels.
+Be sure to weigh these aspects when determining the cost and value of solar panels.

 The average Roselle Park homeowner will spend around $11,528 on a home solar system after federal tax refunds.
 Solar arrays in Roselle Park cost approximately $3,530 per kilowatt, with the average residential solar system being 4.7 kilowatts.
-An estimate from a local solar provider will include costs for permit fees, labor, and preliminary work, and will account for your system's panel type, capacity, and size.
-Some homeowners prefer to lease their solar panels to reduce upfront costs.
+A personalized estimate from a local solar provider will include costs for permit fees, preliminary work, and labor, and will account for your system's capacity, panel type, and size.
+Some homeowners prefer to lease solar panels to reduce upfront costs.

 Incentive Type: Sales Tax Incentive